 - A minimum of two consecutive pre-candidacy semesters or one semester and a summer session with full time enrollment must be completed while in residence at The Ohio State University

 - A minimum of six graduate credit hours over a period of at least two semesters or one semester and a summer session must be completed after admission to candidacy.

-Each PhD student must have a specialization ("major") that is drawn primarily from one of the core areas of the College.
+Each PhD student must have a specialization ("major") that is drawn primarily from one of the core areas of the College of Public Health.
 While the definition of the major field may be responsive to individual interests, it is the responsibility of the division and the student's Advisory Committee to ensure that the student has an adequate grounding in the representative content of the field.
 In addition, the student is required to show expertise in the research methods appropriate for the major field chosen and to select a supporting minor field.
 Fields of specialization may create standardized curriculum requirements to meet the expectations of the discipline or may permit more discretion by the Advisory Committee.

 For information on how to apply, recommended preparation and FAQs, please visit Apply to Graduate Programs.